demharusnam/SwiftUIDrag/README.md

 # SwiftUIDrag

-A simple and intuitive wrapper-view enabling dragging, floating, and/or collapsing for its content.
+A simple, customizable, and intuitive wrapper-view enabling dragging, floating, and/or collapsing for its content.
 Written entirely in SwiftUI, SwiftUIDrag is inspired by iOS 14's Picture-in-Picture feature.

 ![Floating TabView demo of SDView](README_Assets/tabview_preview.gif) ![VideoPlayer demo of SDView](README_Assets/video_preview.gif) ![Rectangle demo of SDView](README_Assets/rectangle_preview.gif)